-KC Biodiversity: No objection subject to conditions securing the ecological mitigation measures and the necessary financial contribution to secure a biodiversity net gain.
+KC Biodiversity: No objection, subject to conditions securing the ecological mitigation measures and the necessary financial contribution to secure a biodiversity net gain.

-KC Conservation and Design: No objection.
+KC Conservation and Design: No comment.

-KC Education: As this development is for a total of only 21 dwellings, it is below the threshold of 25 dwellings to secure financial contributions towards Education.
+KC Education: As this development is for a total of only 16 dwellings, it is below the threshold of 25 dwellings to secure financial contributions towards Education.

 KC Environmental Health: No objection, subject to conditions seeking Submission of Remediation Strategy; Implementation of the Remediation Strategy; Submission of Validation Report; Securing Electric Vehicle Charging Points.
 Officers are aware of the farming operation at Mitchell Laithes Farm but given the type of livestock at the farm it is considered that noise and odour assessments are not necessary.

 K.C.
 Emergency Planning: No objection, subject to due consideration given to the necessary flood resilience measures and access issues for any properties built next to Chickenley Beck.

 KC Landscape: No objection in principle.
-However, based on the number of dwellings, there is a shortfall of Public Open Space provision and a financial contribution of £15,267.00 is required in lieu of this shortfall.
-An inspection fee of £500 is also required.
-In addition, conditions are required regarding management and maintenance of the proposed landscape scheme.
+However, based on the number of dwellings, there is a shortfall of Public Open Space provision and a financial contribution of 11,238.00 is required in lieu of this shortfall.
+This fee includes an inspection fee of £250.
+In addition, planning obligations and conditions are required regarding design, management and maintenance of the proposed landscape scheme.

-KC Waste Strategy (Refuse & Cleansing): No objections subject to the following conditions securing:
+KC Waste Strategy (Refuse & Cleansing): No objections, subject to the following conditions securing:

-- details of suitable storage, bin presentation points and access for collection of wastes from the dwellings hereby approved. - details of the management and maintenance of communal refuse storage areas by a designated private management company. - details of temporary waste collection arrangements to serve occupants of completed dwellings whilst the remaining site is under construction.
+- details of suitable storage, bin presentation points and access for collection of wastes from the dwellings hereby approved. - details of temporary waste collection arrangements to serve occupants of completed dwellings whilst the remaining site is under construction.

-KC Planning Policy: In relation to policy LP63 (New Open Space) of the Local Plan, new residential proposals are required to provide open space to meet the needs of the development based on an assessment of the quantity, quality and accessibility of the existing open space within an area taking into account any deficiencies.
-The proposal indicates the flood zone on the site, which is proposed to be undeveloped, but it is unclear whether this will be used to provide open space for residential and/or public use.
+KC Planning Policy: The proposed site is allocated in the Kirklees Local Plan as site HS45.
+Therefore, the principle of development is accepted, subject to the requirements set out in the HS45 policy box.
+The amended proposal is in accordance with Local Plan policy LP7 regarding density.
+Due consideration should be given to Local Plan policy LP11 regarding the proposed housing mix as all would be three-bed dwelling houses.
+In relation to policy LP63 (New Open Space) of the Local Plan, new residential proposals are required to provide open space to meet the needs of the development based on an assessment of the quantity, quality and accessibility of the existing open space within an area taking into account any deficiencies.